daviddykeuk/opsgenie-mcp/README.md

 - List only open OpsGenie alerts
 - Get details of a specific alert
 - Add notes to existing alerts
+- Check who is currently on-call
+- Check who is next on-call

 It connects to the OpsGenie API and provides a structured interface for AI assistants to query your alerts.